Stormwind99/FoodFunk/.github/ISSUE_TEMPLATE/bug_report.md

 The log is critical - it contains the versions of the mod, Forge, and Minecraft being used in addition to other needed information.

+**Config files**
+Attach the configuration files related to this issue, usually foodfunk.cfg and wumpleutil.cfg at minimum.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.